 vibrato is used very sparingly for decoration, like sprinkles on a sundae.

 since early musical works rarely included hyper-detailed instructions, a lot of musical decision-making was inherently left up to the performer.
 This allows for plenty of creative leeway with dynamics, tempo, and even improvisation.
 Such improvising can be long-form (as is the case in lengthier cadenzas) or short-form (inserting trills, turns, and decorative ornaments spontaneously).
+The very idea of a “continuo” is that a keyboard player improvises the right hand based on what is written in the bass line.
+Composers of the Baroque didn’t write out every single note the keyboard player was to play.
+Instead, they trusted the keyboard player to fill things out in their own way given the written bass line and harmony.

 as a whole, the approach towards playing is to produce a warm, mellow, pure, unfussy tone, and to “let things go.”
 Sometimes this means playing in faster tempos, releasing notes and phrases, and experimenting with extremes in short articulations.
 This more humble approach comes from the recognition that early music has its roots in everyday activities like dancing, partying, and worshipping God.